-Hal Hickel joins Industrial Light & Magic’s Publicity Group to discuss the process of bringing to life the reprogrammed KX-series security droid, K-2SO, along with his work on the pivotal space battle featured in Rogue One: A Star Wars Story.
+Hal Hickel speaks with ILM.com to discuss the process of bringing to life a reprogrammed KX-series security droid, along with his work on the pivotal space battle featured in Rogue One: A Star Wars Story.

 Tell me how K-2SO came to be?